zenobio93/seat-docs/docs/installation/docker_installation.md

 All of the relevant configuration lives inside the `.env` file, next to your `docker-compose.yml` file.
 Modify their values by opening it in a text editor, making the appropriate changes, and saving it again.
 Once that is done, run `docker-compose up -d` again to restart the container environment.

 !!! success
     You made it!
-Use a browser and browse to the IP address / hostname of your server to access SeAT!
+Use a browser and browse to the domain / subdomain of your server to access SeAT!

 [Docker Desktop]: https://www.docker.com/products/docker-desktop
 [ESI Setup Guide]: ../configuration/esi_configuration.md